Data Science For Good: Let's identify which schools needs help

 Color: Ethnicity; Size: Population of that Race; (%) Id: City

-As shown in tool tip, 66% of White student with low Economic need Index have fall in high percent Takers whereas as bottom right corner shows, there is dense population of Black and Hispanic with high Economic Rate Index and Low Percent Takers.
+As shown in the tool tip, 66% of White student with low Economic need Index fall into high percent Takers, whereas, as the bottom right corner shows, there is dense population of Black and Hispanic with high Economic Rate Index and Low Percent Takers.

 So Which Schools?

 Based on our finding I recommend: